LiveLike raises $9.6M to get more broadcasters streaming in VR

 The VR startup has also started working with leagues and federations – like the French Tennis Federation, in a role that has them producing an entire sporting event and making that VR stream available to any broadcasting partner that wants it.
 Miheer Walavalkar, Co-founder and Chief Business Officer of LiveLike explained that this is a great way for the startup to acquire a lot of customers (i.e broadcasters) at once.
 Instead of approaching networks individually, league-level deals let LiveLike show off its tech to a bunch of broadcasters at once, which can end up with them liking LiveLike enough to hire them for future, unrelated sporting events.

-LiveLIke plans on using the funding to support general growth, especially building up the architecture needed to support live streaming on such a large scale.
+LiveLike plans on using the funding to support general growth, especially building up the architecture needed to support live streaming on such a large scale.
 The startup is also known to experiment with different technologies within VR – for example last year the launched a feature that integrates their streaming app with Facebook so you can invite friends into your virtual “suite” and hangout and talk while watching the game.
 They’re also actively looking at AR and MR as ways to create new viewing experiences for broadcasters (and ultimately viewers).

 0